 See ghost towns from the well-preserved, Bannack and Garnet, to towns that are truly ghosts of themselves, such as Coolidge, Granite and Coloma.
 These have nothing remaining but broken shacks and building skeletons.
 The trip ends in the modern commercial ‘ghost’ towns of Nevada City and Virginia City.

 Check out our article, Montana’s 7 Best Ghost Towns for more details.

 Bannack Ghost Town

-Of the 7 ghost towns we visited, Bannack was our favorite site.
-Check out our article Bannack Ghost Town as we take a closer look at the history and buildings of this ghost town preserved within a State Park.
+Check out our article Bannack Ghost Town, to take a closer look at the buildings and history of this fascinating ghost town.